imCharlieB/area-card-elite/README.md

 This file can me used as a started for creating your own custom card, using these technologies.

-It also defines node build scripts to enable you to build and watch the TS code, start a home assistant instance (in a container) that will load and use your custom card code.
+It also defines node build scripts to enable you to build and watch the TS code, start a HA instance (in a container) that will load and use your custom card code.

-The repository defined a Home Assistant custom card definition [`my-lit-card`](src/card.ts) and the associated Home Assistant custom card visual editor [`my-lit-card-editor`](src/editor.ts).
+The repository defined a HA custom card definition [`my-lit-card`](src/card.ts) and the associated HA custom card visual editor [`my-lit-card-editor`](src/editor.ts).

 The cards are custom component are both registered with ha in the [`main.ts`](src/main.ts) file.